mozilla/solitude/docs/topics/braintree.rst

 Data stored in solitude
 +++++++++++++++++++++++

-Information about the subscripton is stored in solitude.
+Some information about the subscripton is stored in solitude.

 .. http:get:: /braintree/mozilla/subscription/<subscription id>/